See a list of Fashion Merchandising Programs by Clicking Here!

 A fashion merchandiser must constantly be on the lookout for developing trends, and must be able to examine previous fashion trends to predict product purchases for stores, or production runs for designers.

 Individuals in this field should be able to distinguish themselves by demonstrating industry knowledge and accurately understanding the forces that are in effect when considering marketing solutions and production options.

 - Fashion Advertising Agent

 Job growth in fashion merchandising is expected to grow significantly faster than average over the next decade.
 This is due to burgeoning markets locally, nationally, and internationally.
 The desire for professionals who understand fashion production and can identify trends in the market is expected to increase as the ability to deliver goods to previously untapped markets increases.
 This is coupled with an increased interest in fashion by the middle class which will increase the demand for varying fashions in the future.

-The average salary for someone with a degree in fashion merchandise is $61,000 per year, but can vary wildly based on career path, experience, and employer.
+The average salary for someone with a degree in fashion merchandise is $60,700 per year, but can vary wildly based on career path, experience, and employer.
 The outlook for the industry over the next ten years is steady with an expected 7,200 fashion merchandisers expected to join the ranks of the profession.